Khorzyy/HotelReservation/README.md

 <h2>♻️ Self-Reflection</h2>
 <p>Honestly i feel, really proud to be able to build with just my little knowledge and zero expperience.
 Looking back to past, this is a really great progress.
 I hope i can keep improving until im really good at this.
 For now this is a really big achievement for me.
 Thanks to myself</p><br>
-<p>NOTHING IS IMPOSSIBLE IF I CAN YOU CAN DOING IT TO JUST NEED DISCIPLINE I KNOW DISCIPLINE IS HARD BUT I CAN YOU CAN TO</p>
+<p>NOTHING IS IMPOSSIBLE IF I CAN YOU CAN DO IT, JUST NEED DISCIPLINE I KNOW DISCIPLINE IS HARD BUT I CAN YOU CAN</p>
 <p>That's all cya everyone let meet in the best myself and yourself</p>